AIfSR/2022-fall-bio-treatment/README.md

 To run the code and replicate the results, follow the following steps.
 Open the notebook **RFC_weight_exp.ipynb** and:

-1. In the first cell, make sure the file name is correct.
+1. In the first cell, make sure the name of your dataset is correct.
 ```
 filename = "fluvacc metadata - UGA1-5 - 1368 entries with clear vacc status - for figures.txt"
 random_state = 100